WestPeakResearch/WestPeakWebsite/src/content/Team/Gustavo-Gongora/index.md

 ---
 type: "team"
 name: "Gustavo Gongora"
-degree: "Bachelor of Commerce - Finance | Year 3"
+degree: "Bachelor of Commerce - Finance | Year 4"
-position: "Junior Analyst"
+position: "Vice-President"
-management: "False"
+management: "True"
 research: ["DOO_Gustavo_Gongora.pdf"]
 headshot: Gustavo_Gongora.jpg
 ---

-Gustavo is a third-year Commerce student specializing in Finance.
-By joining WestPeak, he hopes to explore his passion for capital markets and build lasting connections.
-Last summer, he completed an internship at the Vice Presidency of the Republic of Colombia.
+Gustavo is a fourth-year commerce student specializing in finance.
+Last summer, Gustavo joined Longbow Capital as a Private Equity Summer Analyst in Calgary.
+This year, he will be working as a Private Equity Fall Analyst at BCI and as an Investment Banking Summer Analyst at TD Securities in Toronto.

-In his free time, Gustavo enjoys watching Soccer, spending time with friends, and working on his nonprofit start-up.
+Outside of school and work, Gustavo enjoys travelling, watching soccer, and spending time with friends.